Do you know how most people buy sofas?

 A three-seater sectional has an average length of 78-88 inches and an average total depth of 70 inches.

 Pro-tip.
-How to measure a sectional: A sofa with wedge’s length is the distance between the left-most back leg and the right-most back leg.
-Its depth, aka width, is measured from the front-facing edge to the backside of the sectional.
+How to measure a sectional: A wedge’s length is the distance between the left-most back leg and the right-most back leg.
+Its depth, aka W, is measured from the front-facing edge to the backside of the sectional.

 SUMMARY: An average sectional is 95 (L) x 95 (H) X 38 (D), but three-seaters and sectionals with chaise have different dimensions.
 Make sure to measure their lengths and depths correctly.
-Use a sofa cover guide if you want to pick the right-size cover for your sectional.
+Use a furniture cover guide if you want to pick the right size cover for your sectional.

-SUMMARY: It’s important to get the right measurements for getting it into the house, for new covers, slipcovers, or new upholsteries.
-Measure the width, length, and height of your room, as well as those of your sofa.
+SUMMARY: It’s important to get the right proportions for getting it into the house, for new covers, slipcovers, or new upholsteries.
+Measure the w, l, and h of your room, as well as those of your sofa.
 Remember that sectionals and recliners are measured differently than rectangular sofas.